kallisons/MicrobeReminModel_v1.0/README.md

     Rscript MRM1D_StateVariables.R

-Plots are saved in the MicrobeReminModel_v1.0/Graphs folder.
+Plots are saved as postscript files in the MicrobeReminModel_v1.0/Graphs folder.